 With the growing popularity of sparkling beverages, we are seeing a wave of interest in natural color emulsions.
 Any colors from the carotenoid family like beta-carotenes, paprika, or turmeric require emulsification to function in water-based systems like a sparkling beverage base.
 Inherently, carotenoids are oil-soluble, however emulsions enable them to become water-soluble or –dispersible.
 Sensient’s Advanced Emulsion Technology (AET™) and equipment innovatively decrease the particle size of the oil-soluble colors and transforms them into a stable water-soluble or water-dispersible solution.

 Low Stability > 200+ nm

-Although complex, emulsions significantly add value to many popular beverage concepts, and are able to drive flavour expectations.
-Given the correlation of colour and taste on purchase intent, developers should certainly not sacrifice on colour performance in the formulation.
-They enable developers to achieve natural colour shades that were previously unattainable, yet formulating with them requires some experience.
+Although complex, emulsions significantly add value to many popular beverage concepts, and are able to drive flavor expectations.
+Given the correlation of color and taste on purchase intent, developers should certainly not sacrifice on color performance in the formulation.
+They enable developers to achieve natural color shades that were previously unattainable, yet formulating with them requires some experience.

 One of the biggest challenges for beverage developers is maintaining the emulsion’s stability.
-The results of a broken emulsion can be pretty undesirable including colour agglomeration, cap staining, and/or colour ringing.
+The results of a broken emulsion can be pretty undesirable including color agglomeration, cap staining, and/or color ringing.